GSA-TTS/datagov-brokerpak-eks/README.md

 building, serving, and testing the brokerpak.
 1. `make` is used for executing docker commands in a meaningful build cycle.

 Run the `make` command by itself for information on the various targets that are available.
+Notable targets are described below

 ```
 $ make